 A must-stop for a picture with Betsy the Lobster!
-The Rain Barrel Artisans Village’s tropical gardens are a great place to stretch your legs browse the handmade crafts, contemporary artwork, home goods, beachwear, and souvenirs.
+The Rain Barrel Artisans Village’s tropical gardens are a great place to stretch your legs and browse handmade crafts, contemporary artwork, home goods, beachwear, and souvenirs.

 85. Windley Key Fossil Reef Geological State Park

 Fossilized coral reefs and nature trails are the highlights of the Windley Key Fossil Reef Geoloical Park.

 84. Theater of the Sea

-At the Theatre of the Sea, visitors may watch dolphin shows, sea lion shows, parrot shows, and more.
+At the Theatre of the Sea, visitors may watch dolphin shows, sea lion shows parrot shows, and more.
 Options to swim with the animals, including sea turtles and sharks.